github/developer.github.com/content/v3/troubleshooting.md

 ## Why am I not seeing all my results?

-Most API calls support pagination, so you'll need to walk through all of the results in your request to make sure you can find what you expect.
+Most API calls accessing a list of resources (_e.g._, users, issues, _e.t.c._) support pagination.
+If you're making requests and receiving an incomplete set of results, you're probably only seeing the first page.
+You'll need to request the remaining pages in order to get more results.

 It's important to *not* try and guess the format of the pagination URL.
 Not every API call uses the same structure.
-Instead, extract the pagination information from [the Link Header](/v3/#pagination) sent with every request.
+Instead, extract the pagination information from [the Link Header](/v3/#pagination), which sent with every request.

 ## Can I get my rate limits bumped?